Aref-Akminasi/aws-developer-associate/Lambda.md

 - Use Lambda Container Images to upload large Lambda functions (up to 10GB of image size)

 # Lambda - Types Of Invocations

+- Firstly, you have to add a trigger to the lambda function and select the source

 ## Lambda - Synchronous Invocation